 Data science for psychologists (ds4psy) by Hansjörg Neth is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.

-The HTML-version of this book uses Google Analytics to know how many people are reading the book and to evaluate the popularity of its chapters.
-The website does not collect any personal data of its users.
+The HTML-version of this book uses Google Analytics to evaluate the popularity of its different chapters.
+The website does not collect any personal data of individual users.

 This book was generated using R version 3.6.3 (2020-02-29) and the following packages: